About Jackie Moore

 Licenses, Memberships & Certifications:

-Washington State Licensed Mental Health Counselor # LH00007112
+Washington State Licensed Mental Health Counselor, MHC.LH.00007112

-National Board Certified Counselor # 84540
+National Board Certified Counselor, NCC 84540

 Member, Washington Mental Health Counselors Association (WMHCA)